 Recommended Annuals For Pollinators:

 While perennials have numerous benefits, they do typically have shorter blooming periods.
 Many of them only produce blooms for a couple months, rendering them somewhat useless for the rest of the pollinating season.
 This is where strategically chosen annuals come in.
 They often grow quickly (they only have one year to show you what they can do!), and bloom longer.

 Choose annuals that are known to attract pollinators.
 You can, of course, buy them already grown, but it’s far more cost effective to start from seeds so long as it’s still early in the season.
 Based on last year’s experience, these are my favorites:

-- Zinnias (avoid double-bloom varieties as butterflies sometimes avoid them): There are many kinds of zinnias on the market, but when it comes to attracting pollinators, the taller the better- especially for attracting butterflies.
+- Zinnias (avoid double-bloom varieties as the nectar is tricky for butterflies to access): There are many kinds of zinnias on the market, but when it comes to attracting pollinators, the taller the better- especially for attracting butterflies and hummingbirds.
 Some can grow up to 5 feet!
 I recommend California Giant Zinnias, Zowie Yellow Flame Zinnias, and Tall State Fair Zinnias.

 - Cosmos: Cosmos are universally appealing to pollinators, and they grow very quickly!
 Plant a big patch to really attract the visitors.
 I recommend the Crazy Cosmos.

 - Mexican Sunflowers: I was too late to plant these from seeds last year, which was a bummer because they were pretty expensive to buy as full plants.
 This year, I’m starting early with these Outsidepride Mexican Reds.